-I love throwing knives for fun from time to time at a target.
-I find it fun and enjoyable and a great way to relieve stress while building a survival skill.
+I love throwing knives at a target for fun.
+I find it to be a great way to relieve stress while building a survival skill.

 What You Need